-Machine learning enables computers to recognize patterns in data.
+Machine learning enables computers to recognise patterns in data.
 This technology has many applications, but one of the most promising in cybersecurity is the ability of computers to detect network intrusions and other dangerous activities that could lead to a data breach.
-Tijmen Mulder, master thesis internally at Eye Security: “Machine learning is a computer model that you can train to recognize things.
+Tijmen Mulder, Incident Response Lead at Eye Security: “Machine learning is a computer model that you can train to recognise things.
 This requires an enormous amount of data.
 The more and the better the data you give the system, the better it can ultimately learn and perform.”

 How does machine learning work?